Kia Niro SUV - Reliability & safety

 Kia Niro reliability

 The Kia Niro made an incredible Driver Power ownership survey debut in 2018, taking second place out of 75 cars with an overall satisfaction score of 93.07%.
 Owners praised the car’s infotainment system (which itself ranked first for user-friendliness), interior, seats, comfortable ride and safety features, although some would have liked a larger boot.
 Performance was the only other area where the Niro wasn’t quite up to some owners’ expectations.
-It only slipped slightly to fourth position in our 2020 results, with reliability and build quality rated highly.
+It only slipped slightly to fourth position in our 2020 results, with reliability and build quality rated highly, and in our 2021 results it still commands 15th place.

-Kia as a brand performed strongly in our 2020 Driver Power survey, finishing second overall out of 30 manufacturers – well ahead of its Korean counterpart Hyundai (13th), as well as rivals including SEAT (14th), Toyota 6th) and Suzuki (17th).
+Kia as a brand performed strongly in our 2021 Driver Power survey, finishing second overall out of 29 manufacturers – well ahead of its Korean counterpart Hyundai (16th), as well as rivals including SEAT (15th), Toyota (fifth) and Suzuki (14th).

 The Kia Niro received a 'dual rating' from Euro NCAP; the standard car achieved a four-star safety rating, while a model featuring the optional 'advanced driving assistance pack' was awarded the full five stars thanks to the significant improvements to scores in the pedestrian protection and safety assist categories.
 Equipment required to make the Niro a five-star car is now fitted as standard.